fruit-bird/fruit-bird.github.io/_posts/2023-09-28-derive-macros.md

 }
 ```

-We then iterate over the field's attributes, filter out the attributes whose paths [^path] aren't `intomap`, and use a `find_map` to return the first instance of a renaming.
+We then iterate over the field's attributes, filter out the attributes whose paths  aren't `intomap`, and use a `find_map` to return the first instance of a renaming.
 We then parse its arguments as an assignment expression because our rename syntax is expression-like

 ```rust
 field